fluidex/snarkit/README.md

 # snarkit

-A toolkit for circom circuit development.
+A toolkit to compile and debug circom circuit.

 # Features